 If your bounce rate is high, the first place to look is your site design.
-Make sure that links are easily identifiable, relevant, and intuitive on each page.
+Make sure links are easily identifiable, relevant and intuitive on each page.
 Main site navigation links should be located on every page of your site, with the exception of landing pages.
 The aesthetics of your site should also be up-to-date since an ugly or out-of-date site can cause a user to turn away instantly.
-Unfortunately, your flashy confetti animations on the sidebars are not as attractive as they were last decade.
+Unfortunately, flashy confetti .gif animations on the sidebars are not as attractive as they were a decade ago.

 SEO is another place to look if your bounce rate is through the roof.
-Make sure that you’re using relevant keywords, page descriptions, and titles throughout your site.
-It’s great to generate a large number of visitors, but if they aren’t sticking around you’re missing opportunities to engage them further.
+Make sure you’re using relevant keywords, page descriptions and titles throughout your site.
+It’s great to generate a large number of visitors, but if they aren’t sticking around, you’re missing opportunities to engage them further.

-Finally, look at how long it takes to load pages on your site.
+Look at how long it takes to load pages on your site.
 If you have a ton of large, high-resolution images, pages may take too long to load.
-People are impatient and will most likely hop off your page and go onto the next one if the load time is excessive.
+People are impatient and will most likely hop off your page and go onto the next if the load time is excessive.

 The same tricks can be used to improve your average time on page as well (except for the page loading time issue).
-In addition, writing amazing (and relevant) content will help you see the largest improvements, since visitors will want to stick around and read what you’re offering on your site.
+Finally, write amazing (and relevant) content!
+It will help you see the largest improvements because visitors will be more likely to stick around and read what you have to offer.

 Now that you know what bounce rate and average time on page entail, you have a few more metrics to add to your arsenal.
-These two metrics should give you more insight into how users are interacting with your site and what they’re doing.
-Use this information to better tailor your site to visitors’ behavior and enhance your SEO.
+These metrics should give you more insight into how users are interacting with your site.
+Use this information to better tailor your site to visitors’ behaviors and enhance your SEO.